He has filed the necessary papers to signal his candidacy for the presidency of the United States as a Republican.

 Minding his own business, trying to run the city of San Francisco, and look what happened.

-Anyway, Ralph, New Hope, Pennsylvania.
+Anyway, Ralph, New Hope, Pennsylvania, welcome to the EIB Network, sir.

 Hello.